Modzeleczek/PineA64GPIO/README.md

 ```

 This example presents how SegDisp library drives a display module.
 For details on data format accepted by the module, see `segdisp_display_digit` function definition in `segdisp.c` file.

-Click the image to watch the presentation on YouTube.

 [<img src="https://i.imgur.com/qMRmQco.png" width="500"/>](https://youtu.be/jkWAZQpNkA8)